-Los Angeles City College prohibits discrimination based on sex (including sexual harassment, sexual orientation), race, color, pregnancy, ancestry, national origin, religion, creed, marital status, disability, medical condition (cancer related), age (40 & above) and/or veteran status.
+Los Angelels Community College District Office (213) 891-2000 extension 2315 Los Angeles City College prohibits discrimination based on sex (including sexual harassment, sexual orientation), race, color, pregnancy, ancestry, national origin, religion, creed, marital status, disability, medical condition (cancer related), age (40 & above) and/ or veteran status.
 This is in accordance with applicable federal and State law and District College policy.
 The policy applies to admission, access and treatment in College programs and activities for all full-time and part-time students.

 Sexual harassment is one form of discrimination.
 It is generally defined as unwelcome sexual advances and/or requests for sexual favors by a male or female.
 Sexual harassment is physical, verbal, or visual behavior that is sexual in nature, repeated, and interferes with your ability to study or work.

 It is conduct that has created a hostile or intimidating environment.